-Basically there are two methods to install Operations Console.
+Basically, there are two methods to install Operations Console:

-- Use SCOM setup media
+- Use SCOM setup media to install the console

 - Install the operations console via command prompt